enfabrica/enkit/staco/README.md

 Let's say, for example, that you have a BOT that on every PR does some analysis, and needs to post the link to a generated report.
 Every time the PR is updated, a new report is generated.
 But you don't want a new comment to be posted on the PR every time!
-Rather, you'd like your first comment to be updated with the latest link, and maybe maintain a little bit of history with the links to the previous analysis.
+Rather, you'd like a comment to be updated with the latest link, and maybe maintain a little bit of history with the links to the previous analysis.